 Some important things to keep in mind as you book your flight(s):

 Be aware of any restrictions on date changes for your tickets.
 Costs to change return dates, especially on tickets purchased from discount websites, can be very high.
 If you are unsure of your plans and think you may want to travel at the end of your term abroad, you may want to consider buying a flexible ticket which allows you to make changes to your return date for a low cost.
-Students have recommended agencies such as STA Travel and StudentUniverse.com for youth and students discounts as well as flexible tickets.
+Students have recommended agencies such as STA Travel (or call 877-777-8717 for special non-web deals) and StudentUniverse.com for youth and students discounts as well as flexible tickets.

 You may travel before the program begins or after it ends, as long as you are within the allowable dates of your visa (if applicable), but remember that you will be responsible for your housing and expenses before and after the dates of your program.